 People in the Western Hemisphere live in countries that are more democratic and economically open than three decades ago.
 Yet there remain pockets of insecurity, economic fragility and educational deficiencies that still need to be addressed.
-Creative has been leading innovative, sustainable development programs in key Latin America and the Caribbean countries for four decades.
+Creative has been leading innovative, sustainable development programs in key Latin American and Caribbean countries for four decades.

 Creative’s programming in the hemisphere is built on evidence, proven tools and a deep understanding of local contexts.
 Projects are designed to be inclusive of marginalized groups, operate with local organizations and engage the private sector to ensure that the positive change put in motion lasts long after Creative’s interventions.